theirishpenguin/sheisfinallyhome.ie/index.md

-Was it a Love Boat or No's Ark,
+Was it a {% include lightbox-anchor.html text="Love Boat" targetid="loveboat" title="Image of Love Boat tweet" %} or No's Ark,

 As stories suppressed came out of dark,